riferrei/pacman-with-elasticsearch/README.md

   ```

-  Which credentials to set will depend on what cloud provider was used during the creation of the Elastic Cloud deployment.
+  Which credentials to set will depend on what cloud provider was used during the creation of the deployment on Elasticsearch Service.
   If you are unsure about how to obtain the credentials, check the documentation from the needed cloud provider.

 ### 2.3 General customization of the game